agoldst/dfr-browser/README.md

 }
 ```

 One-based topic numbers *as strings* are the keys.
 This allows for easier editing by hand.
 Topics for which no label is supplied are automatically labeled by their number.
+In a multiple-model browser, there is no requirement that topics with corresponding IDs (either numeric or arbitrary, via `topic_ids`) have corresponding labels.

 Note that in versions of dfr-browser prior to 0.8.1-alpha, `topic_labels` was a top-level property in `info.json` rather than a subproperty of `VIS`.